lumenauts/Stellar-Developer-Handbook/README.md

 This repository is home to answers to frequently asked questions (FAQs) about the Stellar network.
 These docs will feed into Lumenauts.com and will be on display at at a later date.

 ## How to write answers
 Answers to FAQs are written in Markdown format.
-For an introduction to Markdown, take a look at [ithub's Mastering Markdown Guide!](https://guides.github.com/features/mastering-markdown/).
+For an introduction to Markdown, take a look at [Github's Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).

 ## Contributing
 Your contributions to these FAQs will make it easier for developers and entrepreneurs to build solutions on top of Stellar.